 Worried about spreading germs?
 4 simple precautions you should take when banking today

 With recent news of Coronavirus, I want to help keep everyone as healthy as possible, even with banking.
-Check out these 4 quick and easy tips you can follow today.

 If you’re anything like my sister Saran, being conscious about germs isn’t something new.
 With an endless supply of hand soaps and disinfecting wipes (gathered even before the recent news of the Coronavirus), she’s fully stocked and ready to battle germs for at least another year.